StarRocks/starrocks/docs/loading/Kafka-connector-starrocks.md

     >
     > If the source data is CDC data, such as data in Debezium format, and the StarRocks table is a Primary Key table, you also need to [configure `transform`](#load-debezium-formatted-cdc-data) in order to synchronize the source data changes to the Primary Key table.

-2. Run the Kafka Connector.
+2. Run the Kafka Connector (no need to restart the Kafka service).
 For parameters and description in the following command, see [Kafka Documentation](https://kafka.apache.org/documentation.html#connect_running).

     - Standalone mode